hackdaymanifesto/site/index.markdown

 ## Prizes

+### Not every hack day needs prizes

+Some people go to hack days to learn, or to play.
+Having one team go home with enormous prizes and many other teams go home with nothing may sour the end of the event.
+Make sure it's not all about the money/toys.

 ### Prizes per team member

 Prizes must be divisible to encourage teamwork: it is very hard to slice an iPod